ArkamFahry/OverDeveloped/dependencies/localhost/nibm/notes/nibm.dse.dbms.normalization.first-normal-form-1nf.md

 | 2|Logan|011231234, 0113322424, 077341234|
 | 3|Paul|011231234, 0113322424|

-In the above table Phone_Number has multiple values this means it is a [[multi value attribute|nibm.dse.dbms.normalization.types-of-attributes#Multi value attributes]] so this is not in 1NF form.
+In the above table Phone_Number has multiple values this means it is a [[multi value attribute|nibm.dse.dbms.types-of-attributes#Multi value attributes]] so this is not in 1NF form.

 Ex 2: